MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 ### Build scripts

 I kept the build script simple here.
 I generally use a large `Invoke-Build` script as part of my CI/CD pipeline.
-It does more magic like running Pester tests, running PSScriptAnalyzer, managing versioning, and publishing to the PSGallery.
+It does more magic like running Pester tests, running **PSScriptAnalyzer**, managing versioning, and publishing to the PSGallery.
 Once I started using a build script for my modules, I was able to find lots of things to add to it.